CodeReviewDAO/dxd_codereview/Reviews/308 - CasperHolders | Mobile Apps PWA High security accounts/3 - High security account (Multi-sig implementation) - Submission 2/README.md

 ### Code Documentation

 Overall code comments are sufficient.
-Most of them are detailed enough to explain the methods but a some of them can be expanded and there can be a few more added comments as a suggestion.
+Most of them are detailed enough to explain the methods but some of them can be expanded and there can be a few more added comments as a suggestion.
 As a reviewer's note, there are some minor typos in some places that can be fixed, but this does not affect the final conclusion of this part.

 Requirement | Finding
 ------------ | -------------